tjan90/projects-implementations/_posts/2019-10-23-welcome-to-jekyll.markdown

 date:   2019-10-23 21:03:36 +0530
 categories: C Arduino
 ---
 This application transmits temperature and humidity from arduino to AWS IoT through wireless connection(WiFi).
-AWS IoT then store the record into DynamoDB
+AWS IoT then store the record into DynamoDB.

 ```c
 #include <ArduinoBearSSL.h>